stateful/docs.runme.dev/docs/guide/agrocd-cli.md

 ![Agro CD pods](../../static/img/guide-page/runme-argo-pods.png)

-Port Forward Argo CD Server
+Port forwarding an Argo CD Server is a practical and secure way to access the Argo CD web UI for setup, development, and general use without exposing it to external networks.

-You can run your code cells as a [background process](../how-runme-works/vscode#background-processes)
+To do this, run the command below.
+You can run your code cell as a [background process](../how-runme-works/vscode#background-processes).
+This feature enables you to run tasks in the background while continuing with your other tasks.

 ```sh {"background":"true","id":"01J0R8FX97QQR7ME2DH3C54C6E"}
 kubectl port-forward svc/argocd-server -n argocd 8080:443